Edward L. Jackson: Governor

+Both McCullouch and Jackson made little mention of the Klan after their respective party's conventions, as McCulloch was concerned about alienating pro-Klan voters and Jackson was concerned about alienating black voters.
+The Klan issue nonetheless remained the unspoken elephant in the room that dominated the gubernatorial election and Indiana life as a whole.
+McCullouch dominated Jackson among the traditionally Republican black voters on election day.
+However, Jackson won the election by 3% by dominating in working class white Protestant districts, including in white Protestant districts that had voted Democratic in previous elections.

-Jackson won the election by nearly 100,000 votes, despite having lost most of the normally Republican African-American vote to McCulloch.
-He was inaugurated on January 12, 1925.
+Jackson was inaugurated on January 12, 1925.
 He stressed the need to run the government economically.
 His administration oversaw the payoff of the state's US$3.5 million debt and a significant reduction in taxes.
 He also increased attention on the Department of Conservation.
 The Indiana Dunes State Park and the George Rogers Clark Memorial were established with his support.

 Prohibition

 As governor, Jackson supported stronger prohibition.
 The Wright Bone Dry Law was passed by the General Assembly to increase penalties and jail time for prohibition violators.
 It closed some loopholes in the prohibition laws, such as banning the sale of whiskey for medicinal purposes.
+The law also lowered the legal standard to convict people of Prohibition violations, and gave prosecutors monetary rewards for Prohibition convictions.
+Some legislators reportedly celebrated the passage of the law by holding a drunken party themselves.
 Jackson was soon caught up in a small scandal when his wife became sick in 1925.
 Jackson personally procured some medicinal whiskey, and she soon recovered from her sickness.
 Word soon got out about his actions, but he asked the public for forgiveness.
 He assured constituents that their prayers and not the whiskey had cured his wife.